PeeBs68/prog_da_project1/README.md

 | Course |
 | Gender |

-#### Salary
-From the HEA website I was able to find a lot of information regarding new graduate salaries in Ireland such as the average, the spread by area of study and details on the general distribution of salaries.
+The majority of my research into the variables was done using information provided by the HEA, CSO $^3$ and also gov.ie.
+I was able to find a lot of information regarding new graduate salaries in Ireland such as the average, the spread by area of study and details on the general distribution of salaries.

-#### Grade
-Again using data from the HEA and CSO I was able to find out details on how the grade affects the salary.
 I was able to identify the overall split of grades achieved as well as the average salary by grade achieved.

-#### Area_of_Study
-Similarily, I identified the numbers and percentages of students graduating from each course/area of study.
+Similarily, I was able to identify the numbers and percentages of students graduating from each course/area of study.
 And again I was able to find the average salary by area of study.

-#### Location
-For details on the location variable, I was able to use the HEA as an initial source for my research.
-Using this and other sources I was able to find details on the salary differences across the various regions in Ireland.
+Using the HEA and other sources I was able to get details on the salary differences across the various regions in Ireland.

-#### Gender
 The HEA also provided details on the Gender split in terms of both the number of students and the salary details after graduation.

 ### Simulation_Methods
 To simulate the data I begin by creating a list of areas of study/courses and with a for loop I cycle through that list and create individual dataframes for each one.
 I populate each of these dataframes with random sample data for the ```location``` variable and base the distribution using the % split calculated earlier.
 Next, using similar methods I populate the ```course```, ```grade``` and ```gender``` columns with appropriate distributions of data identidied earlier.